Results.

 June 2010

-The appellant’s intoxication and provocation defences failed; murder conviction and death sentence affirmed.
+Appeal challenging denial of intoxication and provocation defences in a murder conviction; death sentence upheld.

 28 June 2010